 - Does the investor already have a team available in the relevant country to negotiate, manage and monitor the project?

 - What are the investor’s tax circumstances?
 What tax advice has the investor already received?

 - What is the investor’s background?
 What information can be provided to reassure sellers / investees that the investor is a reputable and reliable partner?

 - What else does the investor bring to the project, apart from cash?
 This may include access to bank debt, development skills, marketing skills and so on.

-If you would like help creating a tailored template introduction agreement or non-disclosure and non-circumvention agreement, please call us on +44 20 3286 8868 or email us at email@example.com.
+If you would like more extensive help creating a tailored template introduction agreement or non-disclosure and non-circumvention agreement, please call us on +44 20 3286 8868 or email us at firstname.lastname@example.org.